 The Examination Board will decide whether your application is suitable for this form of entry to the MAA, and its decision is final.

 Any person who is undertaking either of the following courses will automatically become a Student Member of the Association:

 Any person who is undertaking the Postgraduate Programme in Medical Art with the Medical Artists’ Education Trust (MAET) http://www.maet.org.uk will automatically become a Student Member of the Association.

 University of Dundee MSc

-Any person who is undertaking a programme of training at the University of Dundee MSc in Medical Art or Forensics.
+Any person who is undertaking a programme of training at the University of Dundee MSc in Medical Art or Forensics. is eligible to apply to become a Student Member of the Association.
 Students in this category are expected to attend regular assessments held by the Examination Board of the Medical Artists’ Education Trust (MAET) http://www.dundee.ac.uk/study/pg/medicalart/

 Student members will not be considered as an official member of the company and shall not be entitled to any voting rights or to have their work displayed on the Association’s website.
 Student members shall not be entitled to place the letters MMAA after their name.
 Student membership may be renewed annually for a maximum of five years, unless the Council considers that there are special circumstances warranting an extension of such a period.

 Any person who is involved or associated with or has an interest in medical illustration and who supports the aims and objectives of the Association, e.g. imaging experts, medical staff, professions allied to medicine, clinical teachers and medical educators, sculptors, model makers and life science illustrators.

 This category of membership can also encompass any academic body or commercial company which supports the aims and objects of the Association.